aaalgo/kgraph/README.md

 delete index;
 ```
-# Oracle Implementations for Common Tasks
+# Oracles for Common Tasks
 KGraph provides the following efficient oracle implementation for
 common tasks.
 The user is encouraged to use the provided oracles
 when they meet the demand.